Captain81192/learngit/readme.txt

 git is a free software
 this is the second line
 this is the third line
+this is the forth line